- 1 Types of Oyster Mushrooms

 Do you want to know how to grow oyster mushrooms successfully without having to purchase a new kit each time?
 Perhaps you’d like to grow a variety which isn’t typically found in kits?
 Let’s see what you need to get started and how to do it!

 Most oyster mushrooms are low-calorie foods that are high in protein and are high in vitamin and mineral content.
 While they are reputed to have medicinal properties, especially in Asian medicine, they are still being studied in terms of what their medicinal properties are.
 They are reputed to aid in lowering cholesterol in one ongoing study, but how successfully has yet to be determined.

 They’re also delicious, and are a common umami flavor in a lot of Asian foods, especially Chinese and Japanese cooking.
 Some varieties are described as being meaty in both flavor and texture, and they’ve become popular substitutes for meat products for those on a vegetarian or vegan diet.

 Types of Oyster Mushrooms

-There are many varieties of oyster mushrooms out there, and you’ll need to choose the best variety for you.
+There are many varieties out there, and you’ll need to choose the best variety for you.
 Some of the most popular types include:

 Pleurotus ostreatus var. columbinus ‘Blue Oyster Mushroom’ ‘Blue Pearl Oyster Mushroom’